MicroEJ/docs/VEEPortingGuide/platformQualification.rst

 Test Suite Versioning
 =====================

-Foundation Libraries are integrated in a MicroEJ VEE Port by MicroEJ Packs (see :ref:`pack_import`).
+Foundation Libraries are integrated in a VEE Port using Packs (see :ref:`pack_import`).
 Use the Test Suite version compliant with the API version provided by the Foundation Library to validate the Abstraction Layer implementation.
 For example, the `Test Suite FS module 3.0.3`_ should be used to validate the Abstraction Layer implementation of the :ref:`Low Level API FS <LLFS-API-SECTION>` provided by the `FS Pack 5.1.2`_.

-.. note:: A MicroEJ Pack can provide several Foundation Libraries.
+.. note:: A Pack can provide several Foundation Libraries.

 .. _test_suite_versioning_core: